nicnosis/iu-courses/j360/docs/web-syllabus.md

  2. A means of version control - GitHub is recommended, Google Drive, Box, and Dropbox are good alternatives. **Lost data is not an excuse for late or missing work**, so it is extremely important to have duplicate files for your work.

 ### Hardware needs
 While web development can be done from any operating system, the instructor teaches workflow for OS X users.
 Access to a computer with Mac OS X is recommended but not required.
 All students should have access to a Mac through the computer lab.
-Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-oriented substitutes for software.
+Students who aren't using OS X are expected to learn PC keyboard shortcuts and find Windows-compatible substitutes for software.

 It is also useful to have access to a large display, or dual display configuration.
 If you are bringing your own laptop to class, it is recommended to bring a mouse.